 Leaning on his experience at Monroe Corrections Complex, (MCC), Carter, with the help of other inmates, won support from the prison administration to start a Black Prisoners’ Caucus.

 “It gave us the opportunity to get back into the natural order of things.
 How do we improve our community, how do we improve men who are going home soon?
 What can we do to help guys get educated and do something more productive with their sentence?”
 Carter said.

 The caucus then came up with the idea of TEACH, and earned support for that program as well.

-Mark Black, an assistant to Associate Superintendent Jeri Boe, said he had his doubts about what the offenders were doing at first.
+Mark Black, an assistant to Associate Superintendent Jeri Boe, said he had his doubts about what the inmates were doing at first.
 “I was trying to find out what is the agenda, what is the motive,” he recalled.
 “I had to look into it to realize there can be acts of selflessness.
 They worked tirelessly to get this done.”

 As a new program, TEACH didn’t have the resources to bring in instructors from universities or community colleges, and it’s a long drive for volunteer instructors.
-So the offenders wrote to college professors, asking them for advice on how to teach courses themselves.
+So the inmates wrote to college professors, asking them for advice on how to teach courses themselves.